xamarin/docs-archive/recipes/cross-platform/app-links/app-links-android/README.md

 -  Publish this page somewhere on the internet, or at a location your Android app can reach.

 -  Test navigating using App Links from your Android app by calling this method somewhere:

 ```
-Rivets.AppLinks.Navigator.Navigate(&quot;http://location/of/your/html/file.html&quot;);
+Rivets.AppLinks.Navigator.Navigate(&quot;http: //location/of/your/html/file.html&quot;);
 ```

  <a name="Summary" class="injected"></a>